 There's no contradiction in saying that evolution and creationism are real.
 Creationism posits that God, as an intelligent designer, brought the created world into being.
 Evolution holds that, over time, organisms change to adapt to their circumstances.
 There's ample evidence to support both theories.
 God chose to use the evolutionary process to fulfill His vision for the created order.
 The purpose of these pages is not to debate their scientific merits but to think about those essential truths.

-The human person is unique in the created order.
-In The Natural Law & Creation, I illustrated a three-strata hierarchy of importance.
+The Natural Law & Creation, I illustrated a three-strata hierarchy of importance.
 The human person is the most important, followed by the animal kingdom and nature.
 The Catholic Intellectual Tradition and Bible understand the human person as made in the "image and likeness of God."
 Those five words profoundly impact our understanding of the sacredness of human life and man's place within the created order.

 To unpack these five words, let's first look at Jesus.
 Catholic theology holds that Jesus had two natures: fully man and fully God.
 Jesus came to earth as a man, not as a coconut tree, not as a grapefruit, not as a lion.
 He entered the world through the natural cycle of human reproduction.
 He developed from an embryo to a full term baby to a delivered child.
 His body had the same systems, worked in the same manner, and had the same bones and joints as your body.
 He looked like a human because He was human.